 While this is a mixed level class and can certainly be worked at your own pace, the Dynamic Vinyasa flow tends to be vigorous.
-Sun salutations, Mandala Namaskars and other vinyasa generally incorporate additional choreography and are typically set to eastern inspired grooves.
-High energy core work is a routine component of class, and is accompanied by pop, techno and electronica music.
+High energy core work is a routine component of class, and is accompanied by contemporary music.
 The intention is to mix a challenging, warming vinyasa practice with loud joyful music, so that students can work harder and stretched deeper while having a light-hearted, fun time.

 Most styles practiced today emphasize muscular contraction and are considered yang.
 By contrast Yin Yoga targets connective tissue, tendons, and ligaments in the legs, hips, spine and shoulders. yin postures are practiced on the floor and are held in a relaxed non-muscular way for 4 to 6 minutes.
 The goals of yin yoga are to lengthen and strengthen connective tissue to promote skeletal health by stimulating the production of sinovial fluid in the joints and to use the breath to quiet the anxious mind.
 Suitable for those students interested in the principles of yogic stretch and injury prevention as well as those interested in yoga for stress reduction and as meditation.
 The principal mantra is ” relax completely, allow gravity to do the work, do less to stretch more. ”